erhhung/homelab-k8s/README.md

 # Erhhung's Home Kubernetes Cluster

-This Ansible-based project provisions Erhhung's high-availability Kubernetes cluster `homelab` using Rancher, and installs services to monitor IoT appliances and deploy other personal projects.
+This Ansible-based project provisions Erhhung's high-availability Kubernetes cluster `homelab` using Rancher, and installs services to monitor IoT appliances and to deploy other personal projects.

-The top-level Ansible playbook `main.yml` run by `play.sh` will provision 5 VM hosts (`rancher` and `k8s1`..`k8s4`) in the existing XCP-ng "Home" pool, all running Ubuntu Server 24.04 Minimal without customizations besides basic networking and authorized SSH key for the user `erhhung`.
+The top-level Ansible playbook `main.yml` run by `play.sh` will provision 5 VM hosts (`rancher` and `k8s1`..`k8s4`) in the existing XCP-ng `Home` pool, all running Ubuntu Server 24.04 Minimal without customizations besides basic networking and authorized SSH key for the user `erhhung`.

 A single-node K3s Kubernetes cluster will be installed on host `rancher` alongside with Rancher Server on that cluster, and a 4-node RKE2 Kubernetes cluster with a high-availability control plane using virtual IPs will be installed on hosts